google/cpp-from-the-sky-down/tafn/tafn.md

 Addition of a new call syntax `<type>(args)` is proposed (NB: the angle brackets are part of the actual syntax).
 After defining the semantics of this construct, examples are provided how this new call syntax can be used to address the following issues in C++:
-* Universal Function Call Syntax
+* Universal function call syntax
-* Extension Methods
+* Extension methods
-* Deducing This
+* Deducing this
 * Extension points
+* Overload sets
-* Smart references/ proxies
+* Smart references/proxies
-* Forwarding member functions calls to contained objects
+* Making composition easier to use vs. inheritance
 * Runtime polymorphism without inheritance
-* Exception and non-exception based overloads
-* Adding monadic bind to pre-existing monad types

 ## Motivation
 Currently we use identifiers to designate free and member functions.
 However, this is a source